mm53bar/2013.01.08.goals/slides.md

 ## Don't assign goals

-Goals only work if they're selected by the individual
+Goals only work if the individual has input

-!SLIDE bottom-right
+!SLIDE bottom-left

 # Pro Tip #2